Web3Mustketeers/decenter-client/README.md

 ### File Service Interacting with Greenfield

-Bahen FileService is a Go-based Web 2.0 service integral to the Bahen project.
+Decenter FileService is a Go-based Web 2.0 service integral to the Decenter project.
 It serves as a dedicated storage solution for user-uploaded training data, pre-trained models, and the models processed by workers.
 Our service offers an unparalleled combination of efficiency, security, and transparency.
 Here are the key features of our file service below.

 1. Integration with Greenfield: seamlessly upload and download files with complete compatibility and integration for BNB Greenfield.
 2. Safety First with AES Encryption: all files processed through our service are secured using state-of-the-art AES encryption, ensuring that the data remains confidential and protected against unwanted access.